isao/hashsome/README.md

 ## hashsome.buildDir(dir, [options], callback)

-For a Shifter build directory path, calculate the hash of each YUI module, and rename the module directory accoringly.
+For a Shifter build directory path, calculate the hash of each YUI module, and rename the module directory accordingly.

 Example:

-    var hashdirs = require('hashsome')
+    var hashBuildDir = require('hashsome').buildDir;

-    hashdirs.buildDir('tests/fixtures/demo', function(err, results) {
+    hashBuildDir('tests/fixtures/demo', function(err, results) {
-        console.log(results);
+        console.log(err || results);
     });

 Build sub-directories (module directories) are renamed on the filesystem (by default, as in this example).
 Results look like: